 This was something our founder, John Corston, often used to say.
-Many of our members are residential school survivors, so it is only natural that healing and its relationship to reconciliation are central to virtually everything we do.
-By the Grace of God, our healing activities have helped people rediscover their traditional Indigenous identities and acquire a sense of wholeness, connectedness and feeling of belonging in God’s Creation.
+Many of our members are residential school survivors, so it is only natural that healing, and its relationship to reconciliation, are central to virtually everything we do.
+Our venues and events for healing have helped people embrace their Indigenous identities and acquire a sense of wholeness, connectedness and feeling of belonging in God’s Creation.

 Outreach: We connect with communities both in the Archdiocese of Ottawa and across Canada to share, worship and undertake spiritual development and discernment.

 Community Ministry: We provide corporal mercy through Indigenous masses, hospital and home visits to the sick and dying, as well as funeral and bereavement support.

 Hospital Visits: We support Indigenous families with children undergoing hospital treatment.

 Ceremonies and Sacraments: We practice both Christian and Indigenous traditions to help allow God’s Divine Grace to become more tangible in our lives.

 Journey to Wholeness: We bring in experienced Elders and other specialists to facilitate monthly workshops that promote wholeness.